UoPeople – What should my study look like?

 I use a small Acer computer (Swift 5 – Intel Core i5, 8GB RAM, 500GB M.2 SSD) and have an extra Bluetooth keyboard and mouse connected to it as I type faster on these.
 Then I have an additional 22” screen connected to my computer so that I can extend my monitor to the right of me.

-I have a “fibre-to-home” internet connection running at 40Mbps download and 20Mbps upload speed.
+I have a “fibre-to-home” internet connection with download and upload speeds of 40 Mbps and 20 Mbps, respectively.
 (Editor update in 2021: 200Mbps download and 100Mbps upload - Yes, I am greedy!)
-In case the fibre connection goes down, my old Wi-Fi dish is still on the roof and also connected to my Mikrotik router.
+If the fibre connection goes down, my old Wi-Fi dish is still on the roof and connected to my MikroTik router.
 I can just make a call and ask the service provider to switch me over to that route.
 My internet connection costs about $85 per month.
-South Africa is notoriously expensive when it comes to internet costs.
+South Africa is notoriously expensive for internet costs.
 My service is uncapped, so I can download and upload as much as I like.

 Your study should be a happy place.
-You should be able to be relaxed and enjoy sitting there.
+You should be able to relax and enjoy sitting there.
 I look out over my back garden and pool.
 I have many birds visiting the garden, and look at how they use my pool for drinking water.
 There is even one little “Kwikstertjie,” which will walk along the pool cleaner’s pipe in the water!

 We love music, and I sometimes stream Smooth FM from the UK, or my wife would have a local radio station playing in the background.
-I sit at a round wooden table on the patio on a comfortable chair.
+I sit at a round wooden table on the patio in a comfortable chair.
 I get up often to make tea (I am hooked on good old Ceylon tea!) and to stretch my muscles.
-I have had a back and neck injury years ago and have to treat it with all the respect I can muster.
+I had a back and neck injury years ago and have to treat it with all the respect I can muster.
+I really enjoy studying here, and a peaceful environment helps a lot.